Tr1ckyy1/moviequotes-front/README.md

 - **Yup**: A JavaScript schema builder for value parsing and validation.
 - **Tailwind CSS**: A utility-first CSS framework.
 - **Vue-i18n**: Internationalization plugin for Vue.js.
+- **Laravel Echo**: A JavaScript library that makes it easy to work with WebSockets in Laravel.
+- **Pusher**: A hosted service that makes it easy to add real-time data and functionality to web and mobile applications.

 ## Recommended IDE Setup